 If your current computer was purchased before July 2009 more than likely it came with a version of Windows Vista or XP.
 Then it might make sense upgrading Windows XP to Windows 7 sooner rather than later so that you can take full advantage of all of the new features as soon as possible.

 If your computer however is several years old, then you’re probably best off waiting until it’s time to replace your computer completely, where Windows 7 will come preinstalled.
 As Windows 7 is more powerful than its predecessors, it also requires more powerful hardware to run it properly, and your older computer might not be equipped to handle it.

 I hope this post regarding giving up Windows XP has been helpful for you.
-As always, if you have technical questions or are in need of business IT consulting, we would be glad to answer them for you, by filling out a request below or calling 888-596-3998.
+As always, if you have technical questions or are in need of business IT consulting, we would be glad to assist you.
+Call us at (888) 596-3998.